Border closure responsible for rising inflation, FG admits – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-The federal government on Wednesday admitted that the border closure has contributed to a large extent to rising inflation.
+The Federal Government has admitted that border closure has contributed to the rising inflation.

-This is even as it noted that the benefits of the closure for the last three months far outweighs the little inflation.
+The Nigeria Bureau of Statistics had announced that the headline inflation as at October stood at 11.61 per cent.

+However, the minister maintained that the benefits of the closure of the border had surpassed the slight increase in the inflation rate, saying Nigeria would not continue to subsidise the rest of West Africa.

-While assuring that the measure is temporary as government expects the neighboring countries to respect the ECOWAS protocols on transit to enable the reopening of the borders, it said import duties has increased by 15 percent since the closure.
+While assuring that the measure was temporary as government expected the neighbouring countries to respect the ECOWAS protocols on transit to enable the reopening of the borders, it said import duties has increased by 15 percent since the closure.

-Answering questions while briefing State House Correspondents at the end of the Federal Executive Council (FEC), presided over by President Muhammadu Buhari on Wednesday, Minister of Finance, Budget and National Planning, Zainab Ahmed, said talks was however ongoing with neigbours.
+Answering questions while briefing State House Correspondents at the end of the Federal Executive Council (FEC), presided over by President Muhammadu Buhari, yesterday, Minister of Finance, Budget and National Planning, Zainab Ahmed, said talks were ongoing with neighbouring countries.

-“So if you reduce interest rate you expect more borrowing for investments in the real sector.
-But at the same time that also has the tendency of reducing money that is used for consumption on a day to day basis.

-“So it’s a balance that we continue to watch on a regular basis, we expect that this will be moderated as border closure impact fizzles out and also as the monetary authorities continue to support the MPR rate, therefore, ensuring that interest rates are not on the high side.”
+Ahmed briefed alongside ministers of Information and Culture, Lai Mohammed and Works and Housing, Babatunde Fashola.

-On the discussion with neighboring countries, Ahmed said: “I need to remind us that the border closure is temporary.
+On the discussion with neigbouring countries, she said: “I need to remind us that the border closure is temporary.
 We have really advanced in our discussions between ourselves and our neigbours.
 We expect that the outcomes of those discussions and agreements is that each party will respect the protocols that we all committed to and then the borders will be open again.

 “What we are doing is important for our economy.
 We signed up to the African Continental Free Trade Area (ACFTA) agreement, we have to make sure that we put in place checks to make sure that our economy will not be overrun as a result of the coming into effect of the ACFTA.
 That is why we have this border closure to return to the discipline of respecting the protocols that we all committed to.”

-Also speaking, Minister of information and culture, added: “You see, the issue of border closure and I think it will be quite misleading and will not save the real purpose if our headlines tomorrow is that inflation is as a result of border closure.

-“The border closure frankly speaking is what we needed to do and we had to do it.
-We cannot continue to subsidize the rest of West Africa.
-And the benefits for border closure for me, I think far surpasses the very little increase in inflation.
-We have been able to save about 30 percent from our fuel consumption which means that over time we have been subsidizing the fuel consumption of other countries.
+Information minister added: “The border closure, frankly speaking, is what we needed to do and we had to do it.
+We cannot continue to subsidise the rest of West Africa.
+And the benefits for border closure for me, far surpasses the very little increase in inflation.
+We have been able to save about 30 percent from our fuel consumption which means that over time we have been subsidising the fuel consumption of other countries.

 “Within the last three months, we have been able to increase by 15 percent duties collected from import.
 Within the same period and this is very important, we have been able to drastically reduced the volumes of arms and ammunition that have been coming into the country through smuggling, ditto with illicit drugs.